Solar Eclipse and Lunar Eclipse: Fun for the Whole Family

 A lunar and solar eclipse are amazing events.
-These happenings are especially exciting for children.
-We’ll show you, what a solar clips is and how to enjoy one with your whole family.
+These phenomenons are especially exciting for children.
+Learn all about a solar and lunar eclipse and how to enjoy one with your whole family!

 What Is A Solar Eclipse?

 A solar eclipse – also called sun eclipse – occurs when the disk of the moon appears to cross in front of the disk of the sun.
 If the moon is blocking 100 percent of the solar disk, it is called a total solar eclipse.
-If the moon is only covering a part of the sun, we call it a partial solar eclipse.
-In 2018 only three partial solar eclipses occurred: The first one on February 15 could be seen only from parts of Antarctica, the Atlantic Ocean and southern South America.
-A second partial solar eclipse took place on July 13 – only visible over the ocean between Australia and Antarctica.
-The third solar eclipse on August 11 was visible from northern Europe, northern and part of eastern Asia.
-The next total solar eclipse is on July 2, 2019.
-You can see it from the South Pacific, Chile and Argentina.
+If the moon is only covering a part of the sun, it is a partial solar eclipse.

-A solar eclipse is an amazing event.
-But it might be dangerous.
-If you want to observe such an eclipse, you should take care of your eyes because looking directly at the sun can lead to blindness.
-Also, other forms of a permanent eye damage are possible.
-So you should wear proper eye protection.
-For example, you can wear special safety goggles, which can protect your eyes.
+Watching a solar eclipse is an amazing event, but it can be dangerous.
+If you want to observe such a partial or total eclipse, you should take care of your eyes because looking directly at the sun can lead to blindness.
+Also, other forms of permanent eye damage are possible.
+So make sure you wear proper eye protection.
+For example, special safety goggles, which can protect your eyes with solar filters.
 These special glasses will protect your eyes from harmful ultra-violet rays, infrared rays, and intense visible light.

 You can also use a cereal box and tinfoil to make a fun activity for kids and a safe way to watch the eclipse.
 While this can work, it sadly isn't nearly as effective as the specialty glasses.

-Many people believe that sunglasses are able to do the same, but that is wrong.
-Observing a solar eclipse through your sunglasses will harm your eyes.
-So be careful!
+Many people believe that sunglasses are able to do the same, but that is incorrect.
+Observing a solar eclipse through your sunglasses will definitely harm your eyes.

 What Is A Lunar Eclipse?

-In comparison to a solar eclipse, you do not need any kind of special glasses to enjoy a lunar eclipse, because looking directly into the moon won’t harm your eyes.
+In comparison to a solar eclipse, you do not need any kind of special glasses to enjoy a partial or total lunar eclipse, because looking directly into the moon won't harm your eyes.
 But in order to see as much as possible, you should go to a higher location outside of the city.
-Every extra light source makes it more difficult to see the moon.
+Every extra light source makes it more difficult to see the moon during an eclipse.

-Take care of your children because they probably won’t know about the danger of a solar eclipse.
-Explain what is happening, because darkness during the day may scare them.
-While it’s important to know the risks, make this a fun event you can enjoy with your family.
-Get some eclipse glasses, or make your own glasses.
+Talk to your children before and during a total sun eclipse so they're prepared.
+They probably won't know about the danger.
+Explain what is happening, because darkness during the day may confuse or scare them.
+While it's important to know the risks, make this a fun event you can enjoy with your family.
+Get some eclipse glasses, or make your own goggles.
 Maybe combine it with a solar eclipse barbecue or another eclipse event?
 Have fun with it!